reportportal/docs/src/md/src/SavedSearches_Filters/CreateFilters.md

 3. The new tab will be opened.
 Now you can configure your filter.
 The unsaved filter is marked with an asterisk (\*)

-4. Add filtering paremeters to have the relevant data
+4. Add filtering parameters to have the relevant data

 5. Click 'Save' button